 Embracing Marine Conservation

-At EKKA Yachts, we strongly believe that explorer yachts are more than just luxury vessels or investments - they are unique playgrounds that can also serve as invaluable assistants for environmental research.
+At EKKA Yachts, we strongly believe that explorer yachts are more than just luxury vessels or investments.
+They are unique platforms that can serve as invaluable tools for environmental research.
 Our commitment to protecting our planet and raising awareness about eco-friendly yachting is a top priority for us, and we are thrilled to share some exciting news with you.

 Making the most of Sanlorenzo Yacht MOKA's facilities.